arp242/gopher.vim/README.markdown

 compilers.
 By default the compiler is set to `go`; you can switch it to `gotest` with `:comp gotest`.

-You can now use `:make` to compile the code.
+You can use `:make` to compile the code.
 This is a synchronous process.
 You can use `:MakeJob` from vim-makejob to run it async, similar to vim-go's `:GoInstall`, `:GoTest`, etc.

 Running `go generate` or passing `-run` to `:GoTest` can be done by switching